[NEW] HikCentral Professional V2.4.1

 Oct 24th, at 9 am local time, the Hong Kong-Zhuhai-Macao Bridge officially began operations.
 Sea ports in Zhuhai, Hong Kong and Macao operate 24/7 for traffic.

 What we are going to introduce, is one of the significant auxiliary facilities for the construction of the Hong Kong-Zhuhai-Macao Bridge system project, supported by Hikvision – the vehicle monitoring and inspection system.
-It is one of the most pivotal support systems of the project, which applied license plate recognition technology, intelligent information collection system, and the under-vehicle surveillance system.
+It is one of the most pivotal support systems of the project, which applied license plate recognition technology, intelligent information collection system, and the under-vehicle security system.

 Usually, the license plate information is collected using high-resolution video cameras for snapshots and recognition.
 The traffic on the Hong Kong-Zhuhai-Macao Bridge includes vehicles from Mainland China, Hong Kong and Macao.
 This means that the video cameras have to support high-precision recognition of the license plates from all these three regions.